OSA413/Sonic4_ModLoader/README.md

 ## To run it on Linux

-Note for Linux users: [v0.1.5.1](https://github.com/OSA413/Sonic4_ModLoader/releases/tag/v0.1.5.1) is the last version that works with Mono (and probably Wine/Proton) (as for 2023).

-(as for 2025) In order to run Mod Manager, you need to install these:
+In order to run Mod Manager, you need to install these:
 ```
 # Debian/Ubuntu and derivatives
 sudo apt install libgtk-4-1 libadwaita-1-0